 Child Dependency, Neglect and Abuse

-Please contact Northern Kentucky child custody attorneys Hoffman Walker & Smith, serving Boone, Campbell, Gallatin, Grant and Kenton counties in Kentucky, today to schedule an appointment.
+Please contact Northern Kentucky child custody attorneys Hoffman Walker & Knauf, serving Boone, Campbell, Gallatin, Grant and Kenton counties in Kentucky, today to schedule an appointment.

 The word “custody” is used interchangeably to denote two types of parental “rights”: